 Warren and Bill are just two examples of millions of wealthy people around the world who donate their time and money to help others.
 We just don’t know who they are because they may not be as wealthy or they don’t want to publicize their gifts.
 If you can’t donate your money to charitable causes, below are three of the best ways to positively affect lives that require practically nothing but time.

 INEXPENSIVE WAYS TO HELP OTHERS

 * Start a blog.
-You can go on wordpress.com or blogger.com and start a blog right now for free to raise awareness on issues you care about.
+You can now start a blog like this one for as little as $3.95/month with a WordPress optimized hosting company like Bluehost.
+They also give you a domain name for free.
+Starting a blog is a cheap and easy way to help others.
 A big motivation why I write so much is because I’m upset there are homeless veterans in America, sexist policies by the government, and a plethora of discriminatory acts in the workplace.
 So long as there are injustices, I will do my best to highlight them so at least people can think about the issues.
 Writing online is accessible to anybody with Internet access.
 You can even set up an account for free at the local library.
 If you have no money to donate, blogging is one of the best ways to affect positive change due to leverage.
 I probably spent over 2,000 hours writing online for zero income the first couple of years.
 Hopefully some of my articles have helped readers buttress their finances.